skellis46/slipbox/two women dancing.md

 To recognise that the real struggle for screendance practitioners is not between no-tech analogue dancing and the algorithms of social media platforms, but "within the realm of possibilities"[@feenberg-2000-essentialism p.301] opened up by this exchange, this social dance, this elemental friendship I witnessed.

-McLuhan's 'global village' (1964) – what kind of village is this?

-> While the concepts of awe and wonder have a long history in philosophy and religion, James and Maslow helped bring them to psychology.
-Today, much of the contemporary investigation of awe stems from a 2003 paper, “Approaching Awe, a Moral, Spiritual, and Aesthetic Emotion,” written by Dacher Keltner and Jonathan Haidt.47 The authors argued that there are two main cognitive appraisals that are central to awe experiences: the perception of vastness and the struggle to mentally process the experience.
-Vastness need not be perceptual, such as seeing the Grand Canyon, but can also be conceptual, such as contemplating eternity.
-Awe is an unusual and complex emotion because it mixes emotions that don’t tend to go with each other, such as ecstasy and fear.[@kaufman-2020-transcend Chapter 7 Peak Experiences n.pag.]
+This writing is filled with uncertainty and ambivalence that is based on my assumption of what those two people did next that day in March 2021; that is, their unwitting participation in a complex choreography of extraction.
+I understand my ambivalence to be something akin to _awe_—a curious phenomenon based on "the perception of vastness and the struggle to mentally process the experience."[@kaufman-2020-transcend Chapter 7 Peak Experiences n.pag.]
+Awe is unusual because it mixes emotions that do not normally reside together.
+In the case of these two people dancing, I experienced beauty and fear.
+There was beauty in happening across two human beings dancing together through play.
+Since then, I imagine that in that fleeting moment James Carse's idea of the infinite game came to mind; this is a game predicated on surprise and in which there is no audience, only players.[@carse-1986-finite] They were making something together, not something to be watched or consumed.
+Yet I was afraid too.
+I was afraid of the hidden players and costs—the externalities—of that play for their future, and for our future.
+Perhaps then this writing is an attempt to place that feeling of awe in the context of the work we make and see in the field of screendance.

-## Thanks
+## Acknowledgements

 Bob Whalley—introducing me to Yuk Hui's book _The Question Concerning Technology in China_ (which appeared at nearly the same time in some writing I happened across by Alan Jacobs).
 People whose work I have cited.
 Am grateful for their scholarship and the influence they've had on my thinking and understanding.
 Love those silent threads between people and ideas.

+Mention how development is publicly accessible -- working title was two women dancing.
+(7 May 2020 is first git commit of document called two women dancing.md)

 # Edit bin

+See also [[Gelassenheit]]—Gelassenheit is translated as _releasement_ or _letting go_; "to let things be in whatever may be their uncertainty and their mystery".

+> While the concepts of awe and wonder have a long history in philosophy and religion, James and Maslow helped bring them to psychology.
+Today, much of the contemporary investigation of awe stems from a 2003 paper, “Approaching Awe, a Moral, Spiritual, and Aesthetic Emotion,” written by Dacher Keltner and Jonathan Haidt.47 The authors argued that there are two main cognitive appraisals that are central to awe experiences: the perception of vastness and the struggle to mentally process the experience.
+Vastness need not be perceptual, such as seeing the Grand Canyon, but can also be conceptual, such as contemplating eternity.
+Awe is an unusual and complex emotion because it mixes emotions that don’t tend to go with each other, such as ecstasy and fear.[@kaufman-2020-transcend Chapter 7 Peak Experiences n.pag.]

+McLuhan's 'global village' (1964) – what kind of village is this?

+- Harari: deindividuation of the individual (from Talking Politics on Arendt?) into a collective:

+> The rise of the so-called internet of everything—which involves the incorporation of networked sensors and actuators into everything in the world, including human beings—could enable rational integration and coordination at an unprecedented scale.
+The historian Yuval Noah Harari argues in his book Homo Deus (2016) that this technology enables the deindividuation of humans into a collective.
+[Danaher, John & Petersen, Steve.
+(2020).
+In Defence of the Hivemind Society.
+Neuroethics.
+10.1007/s12152-020-09451-7.]

+**See Chapter 9 of Harari: The Great Decoupling**

+- theme of hidden.
+See also Jacobs and hidden: [[Jacobs - After Technopoly#^518461]].

+Can I discuss paradox of the situation in terms of device paradigm and focal things?
+But what does this all matter for screendance?
+These are questions of culture: of privacy and freedom.
+We must make visible.
+To unhide.
+To recognise the games that are being played (on us).

+- perhaps I am talking about two types of hiding.
+One is device paradigm/algorithmic.
+The other is how to respond (based on Jacobs' thinking)??

+> Training young people how to live and work extramurally—to limit their exposure to governance via terms of service and APIs—is a vital hedge against this future.[@jacobs-2018-tending n.pag.]

+> When two people dance, their movements and actions and thoughts and perceptions are entrained by the larger organization, the dancing itself.[@noe_strange_2015 Chapter 2 Reorganizing Ourselves, n.p.]

+> The complexities of social media ought to prompt deep reflection on what we all owe to the future, and how we might discharge this debt.[@jacobs-2018-tending n.pag.]

+> The problem comes when, by living in conditions of such dependence, you forget that there’s any other way to live—and therefore cannot teach another way to those who come after you.
+Your present-day social-media ecology eclipses the future social-media ecology of others.[@jacobs-2018-tending n.pag.]

+- can make something of the two girls in nature ... the trees, the green grass.
+Then consider our relationship to nature in, for example, [[Gerd-Günter Voß's three conducts of life#^ca4c17]]

+- not saying people should all make films like this one.
+I don't mean for this to be a question or matter of taste.

+Perhaps then screendance ought to stay hidden in plain sight.
+That there is tremendous value in seeking ways to bypass the bleakest of bleak pictures.

+>And the fact that cosmotechnics, as I noted earlier, can be generally described but only locally instantiated makes room for a great deal of creative adaptation.[@jacobs-2021-tech p.41]

+- thinking here about the girls' dancing as a local instantiation.
+But this is compromised by what I imagine is the end game—posting to TikTok.

 It is more as if their freedom to play and make was being asserted on them.
 They have been coerced under the illusion of freedom and play.